NBA 35th Anniversary Team: NBA 35th Anniversary Team members

-All members of this team, including Red Auerbach, have been inducted into the Naismith Memorial Basketball Hall of Fame.
+All players on this team have been inducted into the Naismith Memorial Basketball Hall of Fame as players, and Red Auerbach has been inducted as a coach.
+Two team members were later inducted into the Hall in other roles.
+Russell was inducted as a coach, and West was inducted two more times, first as part of the 1960 U.S. Olympic team that was inducted as a unit and then as a contributor for his career as an NBA team executive.
 Cousy, Mikan, Pettit, and Russell had been previously selected into the NBA 25th Anniversary Team in 1971.
 All players on this team were included among the 50 Greatest Players in NBA History from 1996 and the NBA 75th Anniversary Team in 2021.

-Only made up of 11 players, this team excludes 25th Anniversary Team players Paul Arizin, Bob Davies, Joe Fulks, Sam Jones, Dolph Schayes, Bill Sharman.
+Only made up of 11 players, this team excludes 25th Anniversary Team players Paul Arizin, Bob Davies, Joe Fulks, Sam Jones, Dolph Schayes, and Bill Sharman.

 Selection process

 The list was made through voting compiled by the Pro Basketball Writers Association.